DVS Rescue USB

 Remove all Fibre Channel connections and any extra USB devices.

-Power up the computer and press DEL repeatedly to enter the BIOS setup.
+Power up the computer and press F4 to start the POPUP menu when prompted.

 Your menu could be different but the idea is the same.